 Sophos Firewall configuration

-Sophos Firewall is a capable perimeter device.
-I treat it as the gatekeeper for authentication and access.
-For this how-to I focus on using Sophos as a RADIUS client to delegate authentication to a Windows server running NPS.
+Sophos Firewall sits at the edge, so I treat authentication settings carefully.
+In this setup it acts as a RADIUS client and passes authentication to a Windows server running NPS.
 The same steps apply to XG/XGS and recent SFOS releases.
-Keep the configuration tight and auditable.
+Keep it tight and keep it auditable.

 RADIUS gives centralised authentication.
-It lets Active Directory control who accesses VPNs, Wi‑Fi and administrative portals.
-That reduces duplicated accounts.
-It also enables MFA and policy-based access when paired with NPS extensions.
+It lets Active Directory control who gets access to VPNs, Wi‑Fi and administrative portals.
+That cuts down duplicate accounts and makes MFA and policy-based access possible when paired with NPS extensions.

-Shared secret mismatch is the top cause of failures.
-Use a simple test secret to begin, then harden it.
-Some appliances choke on very long secrets; if a test fails, try a shorter secret (under 48 characters) first.
-DNS and routing mistakes also show up.
-If the Sophos and the Windows server sit in different networks, confirm UDP 1812/1813 reachability and any intermediate ACLs.
-Finally, Sophos sometimes requires a local admin account for firewall admin login even when RADIUS is enabled.
-Keep one local admin account with a secure password.
+The shared secret is the first thing to check when this fails.
+Start with a simple test secret, then harden it later.
+Some appliances do not like very long secrets, so if a test fails, try something shorter first, under 48 characters.
+DNS and routing mistakes also show up quickly.
+If the Sophos and Windows server sit on different networks, check UDP 1812 and 1813 reachability, plus any ACLs in between.
+Sophos may also need a local admin account for firewall login even when RADIUS is enabled.
+Keep one local admin account with a strong password.

 Setup